The state representative, who was , told WPRO Tuesday morning he is no longer running for office after failing to collect enough signatures.

 Gordon's name will now not appear on the November ballot.
 He could still run as a write-in candidate.
 His opponent, retired Portsmouth police officer Dennis Canario, is running unopposed.

-The freshman representative also told WPRO that he was not expelled from the GOP Caucus last September, but voluntarily left on his own.
+The freshman representative also told WPRO that he , but voluntarily left on his own.
 To hear the full interview with Gordon, click here.

 Gordon, who planned to run as a Libertarian, became the center of a widespread media inquiry last year after his September 2011 arrest as a fugitive from justice in Massachusetts.